CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### QA

 ## Ability to Sign In
-can track who uses app
+can track who uses app and give engagement points
 ### Functionality
 ### Design
 ### QA